-Making Tonic Water from Scratch, Part II [Note: Part I is here]
+How to Make Tonic Water from Scratch, Part II

 The next day I woke with new energy and determination, and fairly bounded into the kitchen, wondering if I had enough ingredients for a second batch of tonic.
 My socks stuck firmly to the floor with every step, a footprint of fuzz left behind.
 Undaunted, I forged ahead.
 You’d think I would have learned the first time, but then I am a fairly typical male.
 I made the syrup and added the ingredients.
 Once again, I propped the sieve handles on old spice bottles, and went back to cleaning the floor for the tenth time.
 This time it was the mop handle that knocked everything over.
 At about the same time, someone came to the door.
 I’d completely forgotten building maintenance was coming to inspect the patio door seals.
 Here I was – standing in my boxers, bed-head, with funnels, beakers, and flasks of acrid brown fluid dripping away, a pool of the same expanding across the floor, a strange sweet, chemical smell filling the air.
 I could tell by the look on their faces that they thought I was running a drug lab – Breaking Bad come to life.

-Sometime during the futile scrubbing process to get the spilled syrup off my floor, a poem by Edgar Allan Poe started running through my head.
-The Raven.
-You know it?
+Sometime during the futile scrubbing process to get the spilled syrup off my floor, a poem by Edgar Allan Poe started running through my head – The Raven.
 I hadn’t heard it since college, but the words came flashing back, and as I scrubbed, anger building, the phrases running over and over, I modified it in my mind: